 “Verification as a Level 1 trauma center by the ACS demonstrates that Ryder is serving the community at the highest level of national standards,” said Nicholas Namias, MD, MBA, FACS, FCCM, medical director of Ryder Trauma Center at Jackson Memorial Hospital and the chairman of the Florida Committee on Trauma of the American College of Surgeons.
 “Ryder performs on the worldwide stage, and this confirms it.”

 Ryder’s history dates back to 1992, when it opened its doors just weeks before Hurricane Andrew devastated south Miami-Dade County.
 Since then, it has become the designated facility to treat the President of the United States, if necessary, as well as the home of the United States Army Trauma Training Center, where Army Forward Surgical Teams train and prepare to provide care to those injured on the battlefield.

-Ryder also houses the University of Miami/Jackson Memorial Burn Center, one of the leading burn treatment facilities in the nation.
+Ryder also houses the Miami Burn Center, one of the leading burn treatment facilities in the nation.
 It is the only American Burn Association-verified center in South Florida and one of three in the state.
 Hundreds of burn victims – adults and children – are treated annually as inpatients, and are also followed through outpatient care for as long as needed.